saweeet/saweeet.github.io/content/en/Soba/cat-sitting.md

 Use the Streamio or Prime app for movies and TV shows.
 Feel free to use YouTube as well.

 ---
-# Aircon & Fireplace Operation
+# Aircon/heater & Fireplace Operation

-- 3 of the 4 bedrooms have aircon with their own remotes.
+- All bedrooms have aircon and heaters with their own remotes.
 Each white remote is kept on a table in their bedroom.
 If it's a hot day, you can leave them running on max with the doors open to cool the whole house.
-Feel free to leave aircon running at night from the study to your guest bedroom to stay cool.
-There is also a fan in the guest bedroom to help with airflow.
+There is also a fan and air purifier in the music room.
 - If you want to use the fireplace, there's an On/Off switch located on the right-hand side of the facade.

 ---